adoante/CS-435-Final-PomodoroStudyTimer/README.md

 Personally, I like an obvious visual change and auditory cue so LEDs and a buzzer would work well.

-Aurdino has become ubiquitous in the embedded systems space and are great for protoyping, ease of development and community support.
-I decided on an Aurdino UNO to run it all.
+Arduino has become ubiquitous in the embedded systems space and are great for prototyping, ease of development and community support.
+I decided on an Arduino UNO to run it all.

 Your standard 16x2 Character LCD display is one way of displaying the timer but